apollographql/apollo-client/.api-reports/api-report.md

     readonly typeDefs: ApolloClientOptions<TCacheShape>["typeDefs"];
     // (undocumented)
     version: string;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "WatchFragmentOptions" watchFragment<TFragmentData = unknown, TVariables = OperationVariables>(options: WatchFragmentOptions<TFragmentData, TVariables>): Observable<WatchFragmentResult<TFragmentData>>;
     watchQuery<T = any, TVariables extends OperationVariables = OperationVariables>(options: WatchQueryOptions<TVariables, T>): ObservableQuery<T, TVariables>;
     writeFragment<TData = any, TVariables = OperationVariables>(options: DataProxy.WriteFragmentOptions<TData, TVariables>): Reference | undefined;
     writeQuery<TData = any, TVariables = OperationVariables>(options: DataProxy.WriteQueryOptions<TData, TVariables>): Reference | undefined;